Max Wenner: Disappearance

 When the plane landed at Haren, Wenner was nowhere to be found.
 He was presumed to have fallen from a height of about 3,000 ft over the Meuse River valley.
 He had been writing letters and then went to the back of the plane.
 Some torn fabric near the rear lavatory may have been evidence of a struggle.
 One history said the torn fabric was the "outside canvas" of the plane.
 Another said "the lavatory door had been considerably damaged."
 Still another said "the door in the floor of the luggage locker in the tail of the machine appeared to have been damaged."

 A detailed account from within the plane was provided in March 1937 by "Mrs. J.V.
 Cain, formerly Miss Tinka Jackson, of Davenport[sic], Auckland."
 John Vincent Cain was a British pilot and petty criminal who would later claim to have delivered weapons and planes in early 1937 to Francisco Franco's Nationalists and other factions of the ongoing Spanish Civil War.
 Wenner's nephew, Michael A. Wenner, described Cain as "possibly a not too reliable witness" in his memoir.
 Tinka Jackson Cain of Walton-on-Thames, who on 4 January 1937 had been traveling with Cain, their baby, and a nanny, seemingly provided the extensive biographical detail about Wenner appended to the article, in addition to her eyewitness accounting:

 Mr. and Mrs. Cain or other informants had readily on hand the names of other inexplicable mid-air suicides, such as the "beautiful American sisters Jane and Elizabeth du Bois, who in 1935 leaped, in each others arms" out of a plane over Essex after the men they loved, a pair of RFC aviators, were killed in a crash.
 Another article mentioned a pair of Swiss lovers jumping out of a plane over Basel in 1935, and a Canadian leaping from a plane over the Toronto airport the same year.
 A contemporary researcher in Church Stretton has surmised that the Max Wenner incident was a copycat crime modeled on the 1928 disappearance of Alfred Loewenstein.

-The day after Wenner's disappearance an anonymous source was quoted in the London tabloid newspaper Daily Mirror, "He was a gifted man and spoke eight languages.
-He was also a good musician, naturalist, and a keen sportsman...I have known him entertain to dinner an English peer, the Prime Minister of Iceland, and officials of the Portuguese government, but he rarely talked about these people.
-He hated Hitler and all dictators and was terribly grieved when Italy conquered Abyssinia, for he was a keen supporter of the League of Nations.
-While he was so upset over the loss of his wife, I feel there is something more behind his death."
-The Mirror also reported that Wenner's itinerary in Germany was secret.